kingluddite/web-dev-notes/full-stack/meteor/udemy/meteor-react-amead/03-notes-app/04-styling-notes-app/03-side-and-main-styles.md

 @import './components/item';
 ```

-* When order doesn't matter we keep our imports in alphabetical order so we can easily find imports
+* When order doesn't matter we keep our imports in alphabetical order
+* So we can easily find imports

 ## Now we need to use the editor class
 `Editor`